ryanthomas92/intro_angular_challenges/README.md

 #Intro Angular Lab

-The following challenges are designed to introduce you to Angular:
+The following challenges are designed to introduce you to Angular.
+You will explore:
 * Setting up an angular application
 * Rendering data
 * Creating a module
 * Creating controllers
 * Passing values between the controllers and views
-* Two-way data-binding & view-models
+* Two-way data binding
+* "View-models" for scope

 #### Setup
 For each challenge, open the corresponding `index.html` page in your browser.
 E.g. `challenge_1/index.html`

-On each challenge page, follow the instructions to setup angular.
+Each `index.html` page has a series of instructions and exercises.
+On each page, follow the instructions to set up angular.
 Then move on to the exercises.

 You will need to make changes in `index.html` and `app.js`.

-> Keep your Chrome Developer Console open, and make sure you're working in the correct file!
+> Keep your Chrome Developer Console open, and make sure you are modifying the `index.html` and `app.js` for the challenge you are working on!

 #### Challenges
-1. Rendering Data in Angular
+Challenge 1: Rendering Data in Angular

-2. Using Controllers to hide logic
+Challenge 2: Using Controllers to Organize Code
     * Render data about yourself
     * Render data about your class

-3. Two-Way Data-binding
+Challenge 3: Two-Way Data Binding
-    * Play with view-models (ng-model)
+    * Play with view-models and ng-model
     * Create a simple calculator
     * Create a loan interest calculator